×

 When we asked about emergency services, members in Jordan wrote:

 "Emergency services in Jordan are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial the national emergency number, 9-1-1.
 This number is toll-free and is answered by a dispatcher who will send an ambulance to the location of the emergency.
-Ambulances are typically staffed with a driver and a medical professional, and are equipped with the necessary medical supplies and equipment," commented one expat living in Jordan.
+Ambulances are typically staffed with a driver and a medical professional, and are equipped with the necessary medical supplies and equipment," mentioned one expat in Jordan.

 Will I need to travel to see a specialist?